EngTaifAbdullah/LifeStack-frontend/README.md

-# LifeStack Frontend Web Application
+# LifeStack Web Application - Frontend

 ## Project Overview
 This is the **frontend** of the LifeStack full stack web application.